 I don’t think I’ve ever participated in any competitive or recreational basketball league without seeing fellow players get hurt.
 Athletes are bound to get hurt with all the running, quick changes in speed, sharp turns, jumping, and landing in basketball.
 The most common injuries are knee injuries and ankle injuries.

 The knee is susceptible to injury during basketball because of the pivoting involved with the sport.
 This positioning puts the ACL (anterior cruciate ligament) at risk, especially if another player collides with you.
 I’ve also witnessed fellow teammates injure their ACL during layups or even when no other player is near them.
-Some medical professionals say that females are more likely to injure their ACL because of our anatomy.
 I’ve also known basketball players who experience patellar tendonitis, which means that their tendon in the kneecap is inflamed.
 This is usually caused by overuse to the knee.

 You can help prevent knee injuries during basketball by wearing basketball knee braces.
-They reduce the amount of time your knee is at an “at risk” position for ligament tears and can be particular helpful in preventing non-contact ACL tears.
-Knee straps for basketball can also help prevent inflammation of the patellar tendon, which decreases pain in the kneecap and can keep you on the court.
+They reduce the amount of time your knee is at an “at risk” position for ligament tears and may be helpful in preventing non-contact ACL tears.
+Knee straps for basketball may also help prevent inflammation of the patellar tendon, which may help keep you on the court.

 The ankle is susceptible to injury during basketball because of all the turning and jumping in the sport.
 One simple misstep can cause the ankle to rollover, stretching the ligaments in your ankle and causing an ankle sprain.
 I still remember going up for a rebound and landing on another player’s shoe.
 This caused my foot to hit the ground on its side, sending a shock of pain up my leg.
 Luckily, my ankles are very flexible, so I was only slightly sore… but it showed me how close I came to injuring my ankle!